 The sensual complexities are closely tied to the way emotions are defined, mixed, valued, and used with religious faith and practice.
 The New York City-based historian Gertrude Himmelfarb called these morally-ordained sensual emotional complexes, “sensibilities.”
 The Catholic Cathedrals inspire awe and visual delight.
 The slight aroma left over from previous cooking in a Chinese Protestant church evokes a subliminal sense of being at home in the family of God.
 In comparison to online reports, print religion news cannot as easily convey the awe and visual delight of Catholic settings.
 Nor can print journalism give as easily the full sense of the cooking and fellowshipping at a Chinese church.
 Through an online video or podcast, you can hear the “wok hei,” the wok’s hot aroma arising from its sizzling and ringing as the food is tossed.

-There are at least eight good reasons that digital religion reporting can pioneer sensual news reports on religion.
+There are at least three good reasons that digital religion reporting can pioneer sensual news reports on religion.

 First, online religion news stories can be really effective in simultaneously supplying objective knowledge about religion and a subjective personal knowing of the actors and their religious lives.
 The experience of walking down Jamaica Avenue is one of tuning one’s eyes, ears and nose to the tangible, while stopping to hear a story of God’s convicting a conscience or the impact of a dream in one’s marriage brings you to the intangible of the heart, the mind, and the supernatural.
 Both are intensely real in the feelings that they provoke and hugely practical in their consequences.

 You can think of online religion reports as the supplier of two arts: the visible decoration; and the subjective art of religious lives.
 Facts are colored with places and objects but also filled with personality and aspirations.
 Between the reader and the religion news personalities, there are facts as well as feelings.